JordynMarcellus/testing-workshop-slides/src/slides.md

 # Integration tests, cont'd

--  Integration testing is _essential_ for any kind of developer testing strategy.
+-  Integration testing is _essential_ for any kind of testing strategy.

 - A little trickier to define -- there's multiple differing kinds of strategies.

-- A little bit tricker to write, as well unfortunately.
+- A little bit tricker to write as well.

 ---